 - Myrcene – Responsible for the fruity blueberry flavor and sedative effects.

-- Beta-caryophyllene – Funky profile that offers notes of diesel and also has anti-inflammatory effects.
+- Beta-caryophyllene – Funky profile that offers notes of diesel

 - Limonene – Helps give an energetic and exhilarating buzz.